TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/4-debugging-with-xdebug.rst

    the URL.
 If you want to change the URL you can set it new in the menu under *Run*->*Debug Configuration*.

-Debugging with IDE is a quick and efficient method to find bugs.
-Even if the debugger for PHP is not as sophisticated as their counterparts in Java it helps in troubleshooting.